sawyermade/macos_win10_usb/README.md

 ```

 ## Load USB on computer
-Once ejected/unmounted you load the UEFI boot menu for your motherboard/computer and select your USB drive Partition 3 and it should boot.
+Once ejected/unmounted and placed into your computer, you load the UEFI boot menu for your motherboard/computer and select your USB drive Partition 3 and it should boot.
 There will be two UEFI partitions on the USB but the first one will not work.

 CREDIT FOR UEFI BOOT: [Rufus Team](https://github.com/pbatard/rufus)